heavyai/heavyiq/brain_dump.md

 * **Context** - The text that is provided to the LLM as input.
 The context is typically a list of messages that the LLM will use to generate a response.
 * **Temperature** - Temperature is a parameter that controls the randomness of the LLM's responses.
 A higher temperature will result in more random responses, while a lower temperature will result in more predictable responses.
 A temperature of 0.0 is preferable for tasks that require a precise predictable response, such as natural language to SQL translation, but higher temperatures may be preferably for tasks that require more creativity, such as summarization or question answering.
 * **Beam Search** - Beam search is an algorithm that generates multiple responses in parallel until it finds an optimal string of tokens.
 The actual implementation of this algorithm take place on the LLM server, but the number of beams can be configured in the config for LLM servers that support it (VLLM as of this writing).
+* **Zero Shot Prompt** - A prompt that is used to generate a response without any additional training.
+For example, a zero shot prompt for a summarization model might be "Summarize the following text: " followed by the text to be summarized.
+Zero shot prompts are useful for generating responses without any additional training, but they are not as accurate as prompts that are trained for a specific task.
+* **One Shot Prompt** - A prompt that is used to generate a response with a single example of an ideal response for a contrived example input.
+* **Few Shot Prompt** - A prompt that is used to generate a response with a few examples of ideal responses for contrived example inputs.

 ### Custom Models